ParkWardRR/Hypervisor-DSM-Upgrade-Arc-Loader-Vmware_proxmox/Proxmox_arc_DSM.md

 1. **Model Selection**: Refer to [this section](./arc_loader_config_dsm.md#model-selection) in the Arc Loader configuration guide to choose a model that aligns with your hardware.

-2. **MAC Address and Serial Configuration**: Arrange for the MAC Address and Serial number for the new VM to autopopulate.
+2. **MAC Address and Serial Configuration**: Arrange for the MAC Address and Serial number for the new VM to auto-populate.

 3. **Initiate the DSM 7 installation using Arc**: With Arc Loader, start your DSM 7 installation.